-During the ECG measurement with MESI mTABLET ECG, the recording screen is comprised from the 12-lead signal displayed in real time and recording settings.
+During the ECG measurement with the MESI mTABLET ECG, the recording screen is comprised of the 12-lead signal displayed in real time and recording settings.
 At the same time, it displays the electrode connection status which will notify you if the applied electrode has good or a bad signal strength.
 If the patient has a pacemaker, the PACE indicator will light up next to electrode status.

 Fast buttons are there to change between most common filters, recording speed and sensitivity.
 By pressing on the button repeatedly, you can switch between the following options:

 Myogram filter button rotates between 25 Hz, 35 Hz and “off” options

 Sensitivity button changes the amplitude settings between 5, 10, 20 mm/mV

 Recording speed button rotates between 12, 25, 50 mm/s values

 The device comes with default settings which we deem to be best for general use; these settings can be adapted at any time or restored by selecting “default settings” in the ECG settings screen.

 If you are experiencing problems that you think are connected with ECG settings or signal, please make sure that:

 Here is a user-friendly ECG e-book full of illustrations!